 Japan ranked at no.7 for the most expensive country to travel to – one of three Asian countries on this list.

-No one explicitly said why, but interestingly, not everyone agreed that Japan was expensive:
+No one explicitly said why, but skiing in Japan can be extremely expensive as can the entry fees for general tourist activities.
+Interestingly, not everyone agreed that Japan was expensive:

 Hmm, maybe I can afford to eat more than instant noodles and sleep in those terrifying looking pod capsules after all…